UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

      - **Break**
      -
    * - 14:00
-     - Parallel session: Parallel and multi-threaded functions
+     - Parallel and multi-threaded functions
      - 25m
    * - 14:25
      - Conclusion & Q/A